let's grow alhambra

 Can I water my own plants?

-Please do not water your plants – Library staff is regularly watering the plants.
+Please do not water your plants – Library staff and the designated Garden Group is regularly watering the plants.

 How often are the plants watered?

-Staff water the plants every other day, except for rainy days.
+Staff and the Garden Group water the plants every other day, except for rainy days.

 Is shade provided for the more delicate plants?